taw00/dashcore-rpm/documentation/howto.upgrade-the-operating-system.md

 internet connection dependent).
 And the instructions can't be much simpler.
 This example uses Fedora 27 as the target version of the upgrade.

-1. Update your current version of Fedora to all it's latest packages.
+1. Update your current version of Fedora to all its latest packages.

 ```
 # Update everything and clean up any cruft...